richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 defined in this document are not supported.

 A protocol can allow the use of an IP address in place of a DNS name.
-This might use the same field without distinguishing the type of identifier, see for example {{URI}}.
-In this case, applications need to be aware that the textual representation of an IPv4 address can appear to be a valid DNS name, though it is not.
-The two types can be distinguished by first testing if the identifier is a valid IPv4 address.
-Note also that by policy, Top-Level Domains ({{DNS-TERMS}}) do not start with a digit (see Section 2.2.1.3.2 of {{ICANN-AGB}}).
+This might use the same field without distinguishing the type of identifier, as for example in the "host" components of a URI.
+In this case, applications need to be aware that the textual representation of an IPv4 address can appear to be a valid DNS name, even though it is not; the two types can be distinguished by first testing if the identifier is a valid IPv4 address, as is done by the "first-match-wins" algorithm in {{Section 3.2.2 of URI}}.
+Note also that by policy, Top-Level Domains ({{DNS-TERMS}}) do not start with a digit (see Section 2.2.1.3.2 of {{ICANN-AGB}}); historically this rule was also intended to apply to all labels in a domain name (see
+{{Section 2.3.1 of {{DNS-NAMES}}), although that is not always the case in practice.

 # Representing Server Identity {#represent}